PowerShell/Community-Blog/Posts/2021/10/crescendo-output-handler.md

 ---
 In my [previous post][2], I showed you how to parse the output from the `netstat` command.
 The output of `netstat` is not very complex.
 The goal of the post was to introduce some parsing strategies that you can use to create a full Crescendo module.
+In this post, I explain the details of a more complex parsing function that I created for my [VssAdmin module][7].

 ## Examining the parser for `Get-VssShadowStorage`